ggcr/go-chat/README.md

 - ~~Implement WebSockets to update connected clients when someone sends a message~~
 - ~~HTML Template msg on client~~
+- Improve the authentification service by making use of cookies too
 - Implement goroutines support
 - Refactor the App
     - Get rid of Global variables and implement types